 These Healthier Lemon Blueberry Scones with Lemon Cream Cheese Glaze were by FAR my most favourite scones!
 They are loaded with blueberry flavour, so soft and so delicious!

-My friends, I was very impressed with how these scones came out.
+My friends, these scones are very impressive.
 Like really impressed.
 So impressed I might be motivated to unpack my suitcase.

 Wait, you didn’t catch that?
 Yes, my suitcase has not been unpacked.
 All of the dirty clothing has been washed, but I have a ton of clean clothes in it; it’s literally staring at me right now.
 Yes, I did go away in December.